 GoShip.com’s proprietary technology takes your shipment information and references our carrier network to match you with the best trucks for your shipping needs.
 We use multiple best practices to provide you with the best, most accurate LTL quote.
 This includes assessing liftgate needs, using multiple carriers, and keeping weight and dimension in mind.

 LTL carrier’s rates vary based on the freight class and a variety of other factors.
-Freight class is determined by the density, freight stow-ability, ease of handling, and liability of an LTL shipment.
+Freight class depends on the density, freight stow-ability, ease of handling, and liability of an LTL shipment.
 At GoShip.com, we use our freight class calculator to automatically calculate your freight class for you.
 Your cost also is determined by the distance your LTL freight will travel.

 LTL shipping is designed for multiple shippers to share truck space.
 This means that it’s the most cost-efficient way to ship your larger-than-parcels items without the cost of a full trailer.
 The remaining space is filled by other companies, each only having to pay for a portion of the trailer being used.